No. 1

 Next step

-If you want this architecture adapted to your stack, we can scope a pilot and ship the first workflow in one sprint.
+If you want this architecture adapted, I will scope a pilot and ship the first workflow in one sprint.